 This lens is generally praised as one of the few M-mount lenses that perform well on a Sony full-frame camera like the A7R2 or its brethren A9 and other A7 series cameras.
 Given that praise I must say I’m a little disappointed by its performance and I didn’t even bother to do a full shootout with my favorite Olympus OM Zuiko 2/40mm.
 Below is a quick comparison at f/8.

 The Olympus 40mm is clearly sharper, as well as slightly less wide than the Minolta.
-Click on the pictures for a full-res version.
-If you look at the test samples, you’ll see that the Minolta 2/40 needs stopping down to f/8 to obtain something like sharpness across the frame.
+The Minolta 2/40 really needs stopping down to f/8 to obtain something like sharpness across the frame.
 To my standards that’s good enough for street photography but not for landscapes.
 I guess that this once again shows the incompatibility of M-mount lenses with the sensor stack of the Sony E-mount cameras.